PavanRangani/docs/docs/prd/philanthropy/grant.md

   - When start date is not defined, End date field shows only one option `Never`
   - When start date is defined, End date field shows same date of start date for next 10 year along with `Never` .
     - For e.g. When start date is 02/01/2020, End date shows 11 options.
 02/01/2021 to 02/01/2030 and Never
+  - Based on the entered start and end dates, shows the payments.
+For Each payment, allows to enter amount manually.
 - For [Custom](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScYYGHrP2PK6sjRGN4BUJPNA)
   - At least one payment needs to be defined

 ## Edit Grant

 - `Type` can't be changed.
-- `Category` can always be changed as it’s just a data field.
-No special use of it in business logic, other than in filter.

 #### Multi year

 - `Start Date` can never be changed.
 - `End Date` can be changed.
 Can be reduced till last non paid payment.
-- `Amount`
-  - All the payments after last `Paid` payment will be updated. e.g Last payment is on `15 March 2019`.
-Then amount for all payments after that date will be changed.
-  - When few payments are already `Paid` and user change amount, system updates only amount for the remaining payments.
-Earlier payments stay on the old amount value.
-For this change, system track History.
+- `Payments` which are already `Paid`, Can't be Edited/Deleted during `Edit Grant`.

 ##### UI Requirement

-While editing Multi year grant, if end date is not valid shows error.
+- While editing Multi year grant, if end date is not valid shows error.
 Error text: `End date can't be set before {Last payment date} as that payment is already made`.
-[See this mockup](https://drive.google.com/file/d/1VnbtX0XtaaKY0fzRDypncEFBCSSZkDiB/view)

-When user change amount and few payments are already made, it shows warning about only pending payments will be updated.
-See this [mockup](https://drive.google.com/file/d/1u3x8oQgDuFKD2jEpgPTSq7JYa4HcgTsI/view)

-This error and warning will be shown as soon as user change the values.
+[See this mockup](https://drive.google.com/file/d/1VnbtX0XtaaKY0fzRDypncEFBCSSZkDiB/view).
+This error will be shown as soon as user change the values.
 (Not on click of SAVE button)

+- Already paid payments are shown in table.
+Mockup of // TODO
+  - Primary sorting on descending order of Scheduled Date and secondary sorting on descending order of Approved amount.
+  - If the Paid payment notes are large than it will appear in second line.

 When editing Grant, the organization shows an error if it is Terminated or Archived.
 Error text: `This Organization is Archived/Terminated`.